GalaX1us/Scrabble-with-AI/README.md

   - the way in which the players' turn is managed
   - verification of the validity of the word placement on the board
   - the way points are counted and bonuses

-  - Here I use the French dictionary
+NB : Here I use the French dictionary

 # Additional features :
 In addition to the basic rules and functionalities of Scrabble I personally added some options that I found useful.